Topic categories:

 Dreamtime - maybe he was having a quick swig from his hip flask!

-Sport, Music and Leisure - Music Teachers and Lessons
+Schools and Education - Music Teachers and Lessons

 Dreamtime